 Unfortunately, most of the today’s available tool sets are insufficient to effectively resolve this conflict in the face of increasing demand and supply volatility and variability.
 Learn about the shortcomings of tools like MRP and Demand driven MRP is based on the best attributes of Six Sigma, Lean, TOC and MRP.
 This integrated but still intuitive approach will give lower inventories, better customer service, better use of capacity and lower supply chain risk.

 The demand driven institute developed DDMRP as a new way to aid the supply chain.
-They combined the five components from Material requirements planning, six sigma, Lean and the theory of constraints to enhance the traditional MRP.
+They adopted the still relevant aspects, these five components from Material requirements planning, six sigma, Lean and the theory of constraints to enhance the traditional MRP.
+So it is not DDMRP vs MRP but more of a next step for MRP.
 The main drive of DDMRP is flow.
 The concept of flow is that, when products are moving through a supply chain, they add value.
 The way to promote flow within the supply chain is by utilizing flow protection.
 These protections are the so-called buffers.